 We also know that 3w + 5r=180 is the total number of flowers in the display.
 With 2 equations, you can isolate w in the first equation and substitute it in the second equation.
 This will generate a value of r=12.
 I will let you calculate it on your own to verify.
 If you cannot, you may need tutoring on algebra.

 Students who understand strategy for non-routine math problems will develop a competency and will come up with several approaches to solve the problem.
 They can use deductive reasoning, guess and check techniques or rely on standard algebraic equations to solve the problem presented.
 Without an understanding of concepts and procedures, one could never develop a strategy for mathematical problem-solving.
-You need to be flexible.
+You need to be flexible and leverage the help of a math tutor.